Hi there, my name is Jen and it’s nice to meet you! I’m happy you’ve stopped by and allowed me to share my family and our adventures with you!

 When I shot cute pics of Tru, I stood behind the camera in the same ratty sweats I’d worn the day before.

 When I prepared snacks for Tru, I snacked too.
 And I held onto all of the 40 pounds I gained during pregnancy.

 When Tru cried for the 10th time in one day, I frequently broke down and cried right along with him.

 In taking on the often overwhelming new responsibility of being “Mama,” I had abandoned my old self completely.

 And then, during the most ordinary of moments, it finally hit me one day.
-I was playing children’s songs for Trevor and randomly landed on “A Whole New World” from Aladdin.
-It was like the volume suddenly blasted (although it didn’t actually), I heard the line so distinctly, “tell me, now, when did you last let your heart decide?”
+I was playing a children’s song for Trevor and it was like the volume suddenly blasted (although it didn’t actually), I heard one line so distinctly, “tell me, now, when did you last let your heart decide?”

 And I actually felt tears sting my eyes when I realized I couldn’t even remember the last time I’d made a decision based on my hopes instead of my fears.